rgee0/docs-1/docs/get-started/quickstart-http.md

-# Quick-start: Expose a local HTTP server with a public IP
+# Quick-start: Expose a local HTTP server with a Let's Encrypt certificate

 The easiest way to get started is with `inletsctl` which will create a public host for us on DigitalOcean and then configure the inlets-server automatically.